Overview

 limit(20)

-To get the next page, we provide a cutoff document (snapshot), stored from the current batch: we receive document snapshots starting beyond it:
+To get the next page, we provide a cutoff document (snapshot), stored from the current batch: we then receive the document snapshots that starts after it:

 query(colRef, startAfter(docSnapshot), limit(20))